solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 `playerAccount.nextMonsterIndex.subn(1).toBuffer('le', 8)`.
 This allows us to
 attack the most recent monster spawned.
 Anything below the `nextMonsterIndex` should be okay.
-Lastly, since seeds are just an array of bytes we have to turn the index into the u64, which is little endian `le` at 8 bytes.
+Lastly, since seeds are just an array of bytes we have to turn the index into the u64, which is a little endian `le` at 8 bytes.

 Run `anchor test` to deal some damage!